Cold Pressed Olive Oil: How To Identify It

 Are all Extra Virgin Olive Oils Cold Pressed?

-This means it is not cold pressed but it still maintains the sensory and chemical specifications that make it extra virgin.
+No, it is possible for extra virgin olive oil to be extracted above 27°C. This means it is not cold pressed but it still maintains the sensory and chemical specifications that make it extra virgin.
 What it does not maintain is the increased concentration of polyphenols.

 olive mill control panel